The Pipettes

 The Pipettes /pɪˈpɛts/ were a British indie pop girl group formed in 2003 in Brighton by Robert "Monster Bobby" Barry.
-The group has released two albums, We Are The Pipettes, and Earth vs. The Pipettes and released numerous singles to support it; the most successful being "Pull Shapes" which peaked at No. 26 in the UK Singles Chart.
+The group has released two albums, We Are the Pipettes, and Earth vs. The Pipettes and released numerous singles to support it; the most successful being "Pull Shapes" which peaked at No. 26 in the UK Singles Chart.
 The group was active from 2003 to 2011.

-The group was originally composed of Julia Clarke-Lowes, Rose Elinor Dougall and Rebecca Stephens.
-At the time of their debut album Clarke-Lowes had been replaced by Gwenno Saunders.
+The group was originally composed of Julia Clarke-Lowes, Rose Elinor Dougall and RiotBecki.
+At the time of their debut album Clarke-Lowes had been replaced by Gwenno.
 In 2008, Dougall and Stephens also left the group.
-By 2010, the line-up consisted of Gwenno Saunders and her sister Ani.
+By 2010, the line-up consisted of Gwenno and her sister Ani.
 Their album Earth vs. The Pipettes was released on 6 October 2010 in the UK.

-The female members were backed by an all-male band, The Cassettes, which included Monster Bobby, brothers Jon and Seb Falcone, and Alex White.
+The female members were backed by an all-male band, the Cassettes, which included Bobby, brothers Jon and Seb Falcone, and Alex White.

 Overview

-Formation–2007
+Formation and We Are the Pipettes (2003–2007)

 The Pipettes were formed in mid-2003 by singer-songwriter and promoter Monster Bobby with the intention of reviving the Phil Spector pop sound and giving it a modern twist, after noticing the reaction girl group songs got during his DJ sets.
 In collaboration with singer, poet, and photographer Julia Clark-Lowes, who was inspired by Bill Drummond and Jimmy Cauty's The Manual, he recruited friends from and around the local music scene.
 The Pipettes, as they were to become, were all first introduced to each other by Bobby at The Basketmakers Arms in Brighton.

-Regarding the formation of the band, Rose said in an interview: "Well, basically our guitarist, Bobby, had a contact with someone, and he kind of recruited us all individually.
+Regarding the formation of the band, Rose Elinor Dougall said in an interview: "Well, basically our guitarist, Bobby, had a contact with someone, and he kind of recruited us all individually.
 We all kind of knew each other, but not as a group.
 He asked us if we wanted to be involved and we said yes went for a drink and that was it.
 I think we had a few songs, he had a few songs, and we had ideas and gradually it evolved to what it is now because we all write songs, but it was Bobby who kind of started it off."